Philzen/WebView-MultiTouch-Polyfill/README.md

 	NOTE: The polyfill won't interfere with any touches (basically it will be inactive) if the API Level is 11 or higher (= devices running Android 3+)

 ### Miscellaneous
+* You may help the project a great deal by adding your device details to the [tested device list](https://github.com/Philzen/WebView-MultiTouch-Polyfill/wiki/Device-Chart)
-Please visit https://github.com/Philzen/WebView-MultiTouch-Polyfill/wiki for further information and ongoing development updates.
+* Visit https://github.com/Philzen/WebView-MultiTouch-Polyfill/wiki for further information and ongoing development updates.

 ### Licence Information
 The author of this repository strongly sympathises with the "Non-Military Use Only" Licence model.
 However, since it poses a logical contradiction of the open source definition, all rights are hereby granted under the Apache licence: